openproof-net/rpo-spec-v0.1/README.md

 A civil code for digital evidence in an age ruled by narratives.

 OpenProof defines a public, deterministic and testable structure for digital evidence.
-Its core artifact, the RPO (Rapport Probatoire Ouvert), is a dual-format bundle that ensures:
+Its core artifact, the RPO (Rapport Probatoire Ouvert), is a dual-format bundle built so that:

-machines can verify integrity,
+machines verify integrity,

-humans can read coherence,
+humans read coherence,

-institutions can trust the structure of evidence.
+institutions trust the structure of evidence.

 OpenProof does not decide truth or falsity.
 It guarantees that nothing can be altered without detection.

+══════════════════════════════════

 1. Why OpenProof Exists — The Crisis We Are Fixing